Alpha Sigma Phi: Expansion

 A new national organization was formed at an Alpha Sigma Phi conference at Marietta in 1907, and within a year there were three new chapters: Zeta at Ohio State, Eta at the University of Illinois, and Theta at the University of Michigan.
-In 1909, Iota chapter was established at Cornell University.
-In 1910, another convention was held with the members of the former chapters at Yale, Amherst and Ohio Wesleyan University, and a delegation from the Yale Delta Beta Xi fraternity.
-All of these pledged to anew their loyalty to a restored Alpha Sigma Phi, and soon afterward the chapters Mu at the University of Washington, Nu at University of California, Berkeley, and Upsilon at the Pennsylvania State University were added.
+In 1909, Iota was established at Cornell University, and the Kappa chapter was founded at the University of Wisconsin.
+In 1910, another convention was held with the members of the former chapters at Yale, Amherst and Ohio Wesleyan University, and a delegation from the Yale's Delta Beta Xi fraternity.
+All of these pledged their loyalty to a restored Alpha Sigma Phi, and soon afterward, the chapters Mu at the University of Washington, Nu at University of California, Berkeley, and Upsilon at the Pennsylvania State University were added.

 Alpha Sigma Phi survived World War I fairly easily and even recruited many new members during those years.
 In the post-war era, Alpha Sigma Phi expanded at the rate of one chapter per year.
 In 1939, Phi Pi Phi merged with Alpha Sigma Phi, as the Great Depression left that fraternity with only five of its original twenty-one chapters.
 World War II hit Alpha Sigma Phi hard, with many brothers losing their lives due to the conflict, forcing many chapters to close.

 On September 6, 1946, Alpha Kappa Pi merged with Alpha Sigma Phi.
 Alpha Kappa Pi had never had a national office, but was still a strong fraternity.
 During the war, they had lost many chapters and realized the need for a more stable national organization.
 Alpha Sigma Phi expanded again in 1965 by five more chapters when it merged with Alpha Gamma Upsilon.
 The 1980s found a younger generation of leaders taking the reins of the fraternity.
 Keeping in mind one of its oldest traditions, being a fraternity run by undergraduates, the leadership and undergraduates began expanding in new directions.

 In 2006, Alpha Sigma Phi won the North American Interfraternity Conference's Laurel Wreath Award for the Ralph F. Burns Leadership Institute for new members.
 In 2016, the fraternity won the Laurel Wreath Award for their educational program "Toastmasters' Lite".
 The program provides undergraduate brothers the opportunity to learn and practice public speaking skills.